 Upon Acceptance of Your Paper

 Authors will be notified of conditional acceptance or rejection on the Decision Notification Date.
 At this point, contact authors of conditionally accepted papers will receive instructions on how to prepare and submit a final version by the Publication-Ready Deadline.
+The publication-ready version has to follow the new LaTeX and Word templates from ACM.
+All authors are strongly encouraged to use the instructions for accessible pdfs to add accessibility to your final generated pdf.
+For LaTeX users: please make sure you only import allowed packages, found here.
+Should you need technical assistance, please direct your technical query to: firstname.lastname@example.org and they will respond within 24 hours.
 For conditionally accepted papers where a shepherd has been provided, contact authors will receive additional information on how to work with their shepherd to make appropriate changes.
 These shepherded changes must be made by the Shepherd Ready Deadline, in order to allow appropriate time for shepherds and authors to agree on the final changes before the Publication-Ready Deadline.
 A member of the program committee will check that the final version meets the requirements for publication and, if so, will finalise the acceptance.
 Authors are encouraged to submit their revision earlier than the Publication-ready deadline, in case it is judged that the paper does not meet the committee requirements.
 If the authors are unable to meet these requirements by the Publication-ready deadline, the Papers Chairs will be notified and may be required to remove the paper from the program.

 The publication-ready version has to follow the new LaTeX and Word templates from ACM.
 Should you need technical assistance, please direct your technical query to: email@example.com and they will respond within 24 hours.